rocketinsights/terraform-blog-default-tags/README.md

 "owner"  = "Alt Owner"
 ```

-### Modules and Adding and Overriding default tags
+### Modules and Adding and Overriding Default Tags
 If an AWS module requires more tags in addition to the default tags, simply define the module tags
 variable and add the tag to the module.